Healthdirect Free Australian health advice you can count on.

 Your treatment will depend on the cause of your goitre.

-You might be given medicine if your thyroid gland is producing either too much or too little thyroid hormone.
+You might be given thyroid medicines if your thyroid gland is making to too much or too little thyroid hormone.

-If you have painful swelling of your thyroid, your doctor may recommend pain relievers or corticosteroids.
+If you have a painful swelling of your thyroid, your doctor may recommend pain-relief medicines or corticosteroid medicines.

-Radioactive iodine treatment (radioiodine) is another treatment choice.
-It’s usually given to people with thyroid cancer after they have had their thyroid gland removed.
+Radioactive iodine (RAI) treatment is another treatment choice.
+It’s usually given to people whose goitre is caused by thyroid cancer.
 It can also be given to some people with Graves’ disease or nodules or lumps in the thyroid.

 Radioactive iodine comes as a tablet.
 The radioactive iodine spreads through your body.
-It is absorbed only by your thyroid cells, killing them.
-It doesn’t affect your other (healthy) cells.
+It’s absorbed only by your thyroid cells, killing them.
+It doesn’t affect your healthy cells.

 Can goitre be prevented?